siliconshells/personalsite.github.io/_pages/other-projects.md

 ---
-permalink: /projects/
+permalink: /other-projects/
-title: "Projects"
+title: "Other Projects"
-excerpt: "Projects"
+excerpt: "Other Projects"
 author_profile: true
 redirect_from:
   # - /about/